-British police: Fatalities after incident at Ariana Grande concert in Manchester
+British police: 19 fatalities after incident at Ariana Grande concert in Manchester

 - Manchester police: "There are a number of confirmed fatalities and others injured"

-(CNN)There are fatalities following an incident at Manchester Arena in England on Monday, according to local police.
+Nineteen people were killed and about 50 injured following an incident Monday at Manchester Arena in England, where pop singer Ariana Grande was performing, Greater Manchester Police said.

 In a Facebook post, Greater Manchester Police released the following statement: "Emergency services are currently responding to reports of an explosion at Manchester Arena.
 There are a number of confirmed fatalities and others injured.
-Please AVOID the area as first responders work tirelessly at the scene.
-Details of a casualty bureau will follow as soon as available."
+Please AVOID the area as first responders work tirelessly at the scene."

-The warning to stay away from Manchester Arena came after reports of two loud explosions during an Ariana Grande concert Monday night.
+The warning to stay away from Manchester Arena came after reports of two loud explosions during Grande's concert Monday night.
+The crowd was made up of mainly younger people, who had come to see Grande in her first of three scheduled concerts in the UK, on her European and Latin American tour.

-Ivo Delgado, a witness, told CNN he heard one explosion.
-He said there was smoke in a main corridor outside the arena seating and stage area..
+Ivo Delgado, a witness, told CNN he heard one explosion as the concert was ending.
+He said there was smoke in a main corridor outside the arena seating and stage area.

 "It was a really big explosion.
 Everybody started screaming and running," he said.